 Don at Granny's House Recording Studio Following a few years of gigging with the bassist and drummer of Burdon's band and singer Teresa James, Don moved to Reno, NV to become the chief engineer at Granny's House recording studios.
 This opportunity led to his working with Kim Wilson, Ronnie James Dio, Whitesnake, Toad the Wet Sproket, Gerald Alston, The Byrds, Dave Mason, and many others.
 Between 1992 and 2000, Don developed a musical partnership with bass player and vocalist, LJ Lawrence, working in casinos and playing festivals throughout the Western United States.

-After deciding to return to southern New Jersey in 2000, Don established himself as a staple member of the Philadelphia blues scene, working with Carol Moog, the Blues Mercenaries, Georgie Bonds, Vikki Austin, Big Leroy Foster, Fred Hall, and Chappy Washington, among others.
+After deciding to return to southern New Jersey in 2000, Don established himself as a staple member of the Philadelphia blues scene, working with Carol Moog, the Blues Mercenaries, Georgie Bonds, Vikki Austin, Big Leroy Foster, and Chappy Washington, among others.
 Aside from working locally, Don rekindled a working relationship with Dirk Hamilton and has toured annually throughout Italy, recorded a live album in Italy, Relative Health of Your Horse Outside (2003), and has recorded and co-produced The Ghost of Van Gogh (2007).
+Most recently, has recorded Dirk Hamilton's More Songs From My Cool Life.

 Don in Italy with Dirk Hamilton